Multi-Component Installation

 Fodoreanu produces a medical body, flayed like Titian's Marsyas or the écorché engravings of old medical folios.
 This raw exposure of the inside-turned-outside is translated into a monumental language of remembrance.
 On a series of hanging tapestries, Fodoreanu rephrases the designs of Vesalius's anatomical drawings onto skeins of fabric and paper.
 Vesalius's scientific gaze did for anatomy what Alberti did for painting — the surface is exhausted to reveal what is underneath.
 His discoveries positioned dissection as aesthetic form: muscles left the bone to mimic flora, roots, and vine.
 Fodoreanu utilizes this body as fabric to seek out something within us, a window into new territory, an open-ended figural knowledge that images a body as an ecological network.

-Andrew Woolbright, exhibition essay for Liminal Forms, 2023
+Andrew Woolbright, editor-at-large at The Brooklyn Rail, exhibition essay for Liminal Forms (presenting preamble and assemble), 2023

 ← Work C Fodoreanu